folio-org/docs/content/en/docs/Users/_index.md

 -   **Address Type.** Select the appropriate address type for the user's address.
 Address Types are configured by your library in the Settings app.
 See [Settings \> Users \> Address Types](../settings/settings_users/settings_users/#settings--users--address-types) for more information.
 -  Fill out the address information fields and click **Add Address** to save the address to the user’s record.

+### Custom fields
+The **Custom fields** section will appear only if it is configured in the Settings>Users app.
+For more information on configuring the **Custom fields** section, see [Settings /> Users /> Custom fields](../settings/settings_users/settings_users/#settings--users--custom-fields).

 ## Searching for user records

 You can search for user records in the **User search** pane.
 To search for users, enter your search terms into the box and click **Search**.
 The user search box searches through these fields: Keyword (name, email, identifier), Barcode, Last Name, or Username.
+First name or Preferred first name can be used as name in the Keyword field.

 You can also search for user records by selecting any of the filters in the **User search** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 See the sections below for more information on the filters.